San Geronimo Wind Bell

 These carefully hand crafted instruments compliment the beauty of your garden and environment.

-Each of our San Geronimo Frontier Mission Bells and Chimes is individually handcrafted in Virginia applying time-honored American Craftsman techniques.
+Each of our San Geronimo Mission Bells and Chimes is individually handcrafted in Virginia applying time-honored American Craftsman techniques.
 Every San Gabriel Frontier Bell bears the monogram of the artist… a small "M" on the striker.

 A bit of Mission Bell history;